jjmpsp/jjmpsp.github.io/_collections/_blogposts/2018-03-10-looping-over-all-collections-in-jekyll.md

 ---
-title: How to loop over all collection types in Jekyll
+title: How to loop over any collection type in Jekyll
 tags:
   - jekyll
+  - collections
   - liquid
-description:
-ogDescription:
+description: Sample code demonstrating how to loop over any collection type in Jekyll
+ogDescription: Sample code demonstrating how to loop over any collection type in Jekyll
 ---

 Here's how to put a single image into a post, using a Bootstrap 4 card.
 This shows how to mingle Markdown with HTML, too.

 <!--more-->

-The card allows a caption to be aligned with the photo, and the card classes contain a `card-img-top` that ensures the image is responsive within the grid.

 <div class="card mb-3">
     <img class="card-img-top" src="/static/img/jekyll-logo.png" />